kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

   <a href='https://500px.com/photo/290926007/andrew-and-harry-looking-up-by-paul-kubala' alt='Andrew and Harry Looking up by Paul Kubala on 500px.com'></a>
 </div>

-After one tree run we skinned up and made out way over to the bowls on skinners right.
-Here we were approached with more incredible views as well as almost hurricane force winds.
-In each gully you tour over expect the possibility of high winds as well as a slight chance of avalanche danger.
-After an even colder skin up, we stopped at the topish of one of these gullies and skied down.
-Untracked 6-8 inches of snow meant with sunny days were an incredible treat and make conservative days worth doing.
-After untreed skis you descend into more trees of similar characteristics as the run before.
-Just make sure to hang skier's right to hook up with the skin trail and ski down.
+After one tree run we skinned up and made our way over to the bowls on skinners right.
+Here we were approached with more breathe taking views, as well as hurricane forced winds.
+In each trough of the gullies you tour over expect the possibility of high winds as well as a slight chance of avalanche danger.
+The slope angels are low, but each gully is in play for avy terrian.
+We eventually stopped at the top of one of these gullies and skied down.
+Untracked 6-8 inches of snow meant with sunny days were a reminder of why conservative days are sometimes worth doing and just as fun as gnarly days.
+The open gully eventually constricts and turns into a tree run of similar characteristics as our first run.
+Just make sure, as you hit the trees, to hang skier's right to hook up with the skin trail and ski down to the trailhead.

 <div class='picture-container'>
   <p>